DoHKapJleoHe/Flow9/README.md

 7 LAB: Enrich the language of arithmetic expressions with subtraction, division, negation and variables.
 The new language is a language of algebraic expressions.
 Write a function, which computes the value of a given algebraic expression with given set of values of variables (caution: the value is rational).

+8 LAB: Write a function of a symbolic derivation of a given algebraic expression by a given variable.
+Write a simplification function, which reduces redundant constants like 1 + 0 and x * 0.

+9 LAB: Write a function, which converts an algebraic expression into a rational function (a fraction of polynomials).
+Explanation: the AST should contain exactly one division operation, and it should be the tree root.

+10 LAB: Write a symbolic simplification function, which finds the smallest form of a given algebraic expression, ruled by a set of identities.
+For example:
+"((a + b) * b)"
+"((x + 1) * (x - 1))"
+"(x + (y - y))"
+"((x*(x*x))+((x*x)*y)"

+11 LAB: Write parser of NeMo language.

+12 LAB: Implement a virtual NeMo machine, which executes programs, translated from NeMo